 Van: The tour is conducted with a 8 or 9 seater van for maximal comfort and privacy.<br/>Pickup included

-The guide will pick you up from your address in Belgrade at 10am(start time can be customized on request) and after less than an hour drive we reach our first stop, monastery Krusedol.
-The XVI century monastery is considered for the most beautiful and most important monastery of Fruska Gora.
+The guide will pick you up from your address in Belgrade at 10am(start time can be customized on request) and after an hour drive you'll reach monastery Krusedol.
+The XVI century monastery complex is considered the most important monastery in Fruska Gora region.
+This is a perfect place to learn more about Serbian history and turbulent times between Austia and the Ottoman empire.

-From Krusedol we continue to monastery Grgeteg.
-This monastery had a legendary founder whose name known in epic poetry was Zmaj Ognjeni Vuk.
-Translated literally it means “Wolf the Fiery Dragon”.
-Today this monastery enjoys great respect among Fruska Gora monasteries and one of the reasons is the icon of Holy Mother three-handed.
-More about its founder and this miraculous icon you’ll learn from your host along the tour.
+From Krusedol you'll continue to monastery Grgeteg.
+This monastery enjoys great respect among Fruska Gora monasteries and one of the reasons is the icon of Holy Mother three-handed.
+More about its founder and this miraculous icon you’ll learn from your guide along the tour.

-Just 10 minutes from Sremski Karlovci is located one of the most beautiful fortresses in this part of Europe.
-Petrovaradin is a true baroque gem and holds many interesting stories from the Austro-Hungarian time.
-While walking around and enjoying the amazing view over the Danube, from your guide you will hear why it took 88 years to finish this fortress and what secrets are kept underneath this sight.
+Next stop is one of the most beautiful fortresses in Europe.
+Petrovaradin is a true baroque gem from the Austro-Hungarian time.
+Enjoy the amazing view over the Danube, and find out why it took 88 years to finish this fortress and what secrets are kept underneath this site.

-After the local gourmet experience, the next stop will be charming Novi Sad city.
-Here we will explore several main sights, Dunavski Park, Zmaj Jovina Street, Trg Slobode and you will learn how history shaped this interesting city.
+After the local gastronomy experience, the next stop will be donwtown of Novi Sad.
+Stroll down the charming city center and learn how history shaped this interesting city.

 Belgrade, the vibrant capital of Serbia, is a city where ancient history and modern life intersect.
 Known for its lively nightlife, rich cultural heritage, and strategic location at the confluence of the Sava and Danube rivers, Belgrade offers a unique blend of Eastern and Western European influences.
 Its resilient spirit and diverse attractions make it a captivating destination for travelers.